amezng/fastgen/README.md

 ### What's coming up

 - [x] Support for Location and Random String
+- [x] Support for RabbitMQ as the output destination
+- [x] Support for Kafka as the output destination
+- [ ] Support for Mongo DB as the output destination
 - [ ] Support for custom options based on regex for generating strings like ${Person.firstName[^'Sha']}
-- [ ] Support for Mongo DB as the output destination
-- [ ] Support for Kafka as the output destination
-- [ ] Support for RabbitMQ as the output  destination

 - [ ] Support for batch based ingestion, with configurable batch size and interval.